 A few patient examples.

 What if you have a hard to diagnose health issue and you can’t get into the UDN study?

 First of all, don’t give up if you can’t participate in the UDN study.
 America is full of dedicated, smart doctors who want to help you.
 While it might take many tries to find the right doctor, or team of doctors, it’s worth the effort.
-Consider going to a highly regarded hospital such as Mayo Clinic, Cleveland Clinic and Massachusetts General Hospital, even if you have to travel.
+Consider going to a highly regarded teaching hospital, such as Mayo Clinic, Cleveland Clinic and Massachusetts General Hospital, even if you have to travel.

 Additionally, you might find help through the National Organization for Rare Disorders (NORD), the Genetic and Rare Diseases (GARD) Information Center, and Genetic Alliance.
 And visit the Zaggo Resource Center for information on other organizations that provide information and/or help.

 Read these blog posts for more information on diagnoses: